swrlab/ard-eventhub/README.md

 ### Ingest

 The Ingest service is responsible for receiving and publishing events and managing subscriptions.
 You'll find the core code in [`./src/ingest/`](./src/ingest/).

+## Documentation

+There are several documents available, that explain different parts of this service in detail:

+- [CHANGELOG.md](./CHANGELOG.md) - Release note for new Eventhub versions
+- [docs/AUTHENTICATION.md](./docs/AUTHENTICATION.md) - This guides you through the steps needed to login and work with this API
+- [docs/EVENTS.md](docs/EVENTS.md) - These are the events, that you can currently distribute through Eventhub
+- [docs/TYPES.md](docs/TYPES.md) - The different content types inside events, that can be used
+- [docs/USERS.md](docs/USERS.md) - How to work with user accounts

 ## License